 To help you out, we’ve asked small businesses nationwide to share their favorite mobile customer service apps.
 We bet you’ll want to use these tools again and again, especially since they’re incredibly cost-effective too.

-According to a study by Software Advice, 81% of business owners access their CRM software from multiple devices.
-This echoes mobile CRM app productivity research showing that 65% of sales representatives who adopted mobile customer service apps successfully achieved their sales quotas last year.
+According to a study by Software Advice, 81% of business owners access their customer service software from multiple devices.
+This echoes mobile application productivity research showing that 65% of sales representatives who adopted mobile customer service apps successfully achieved their sales quotas last year.
 In contrast, only 22% of reps using non-mobile CRM nailed the same targets.